MicrosoftDocs/CortanaSkillsKit/docs/skills/adaptive-cards.md

 ```

 >[!IMPORTANT]
 >Cortana responds differently depending on how the user responds.
+If the user clicks the button, Cortana returns the value property.
+If the user speaks the response, Cortana sends the text property.

 The example returns data in the JSON `value` because the user pressed the button on the card.
 If the response is spoken, there will be a `text` response, but no `value`.

->You should ignore the `text` property on the message if a `value` is present.
+You should ignore the `text` property on the message if a `value` is present.

->Your code must handle both cases.
+Your code must handle both cases.

 # [C#](#tab/cs)